+Within the US itself, 64 million homes have adopted OTT services, garnering an average home viewing duration to 86 hours of OTT content per month.
 This clearly marks that the era of cable television and TV commercials is on a decline.
 Streaming media is what the viewers want.
-It is the new way of watching TV and video contents.
+It is the new way of watching TV and video content.

 OTT is a common term used for gadgets and services that are used to stream videos, ads and other digital content to the television (or computer, smartphones, and tablets/ipads).
 These devices are known as OTT devices and are the medium through which the streaming process happens.
 These include: